|

 for experimental use to prevent mother to child

-provide the drug in the maternity wards of all
+study and to provide the drug in the maternity wards

 The trouble with